tus/tus.io/src/content/blog/2025-03-25-tus-node-server-v2.0.0.md

 in case of a network issue or server outage (or your cat deciding to take a nap on the keyboard).

-The developers behind tus are currently working together with the influential HTTP working group inside the Internet Engineering Task Force (IETF) – the internet standards-setting organization that defines the network protocols powering the entire internet – to
+The developers behind tus are currently working together with the HTTP working group inside the Internet Engineering Task Force (IETF) – the internet standards-setting organization that defines the network protocols powering the entire internet – to
 [make resumable uploads an official standard](https://tus.io/blog/2023/08/09/resumable-uploads-ietf) across the web.

-[tus-node-server][] is an official implementation of the tus resumable upload protocol.
+[tus-node-server][] is an official implementation of the tus resumable upload protocol (it does not support the draft yet).
 It is capable of accepting uploads of all sorts and sizes, and storing them locally on disk, or remotely on Google Cloud Storage or AWS S3 (or any other S3-compatible storage system).
 Due to its modularization and extensibility, support for nearly any other cloud provider could easily be added.

 ## Looking back